 Denk Mal am Ort

 This year, we can only have virtual events.
+You find information and new films on this year's events here.
+There is also a small film featuring the family Katzenellenbogen on youtube.
 Please click here to get to photos and reporting from the last years.

 The family Katzenellenbogen lived in the 2nd floor right-hand apartment in Rosenheimer Str. between 1933 and 1939.
 Hans Katzellenbogen described their living arrangements of the family of four – Hans and Frida with their two sons as follows: